pdfcpu/pdfcpu/create/create_general.md

 ## Guides

 There are a couple of pdfcpu features supporting you throughout your design phase.
 We already discussed `contentbox` and `debug`.<br><br>
-An important part during layouting is defining your layout regions and using `guides` you can visualize them. <br><br>
+An important part during layouting is defining your regions and using `guides` you can visualize them. <br><br>
-A `guide` is a haircross is a pair of horizontal and vertical lines intersecting at a certain position.<br>
+A `guide` is a haircross is a pair of horizontal and vertical lines intersecting at a certain position.<br><br>
 `guides` is an array of elements wrapping `guide` positions.<br>
 You need to enable guides rendering by turning on the global `guides` flag.